CVxTz/ReconstructionAuxLoss/README.md

 # ReconstructionAuxLoss

 ### How to run
-Update the paths in run.sh then :
+Update the paths in run.sh then:
 ```
 python -m pip install -r requirements.txt
 cd audio